 Another topic I blog about is my self-image.
 Growing up in a small town, I was bullied throughout my childhood.
 The way not only kids, but adults treated me was so cruel.
 I ate my feelings until I couldn’t do it anymore and I would make myself throw up and shame myself daily for not being good enough.

 I’ve tried and failed every diet you can think of.
 If I’ve learned one thing in the last five years of therapy, it’s that humans function best in a structured environment.
-I joined Weight Watchers in 2007 at 380 pounds.
+I joined WW (formally Weight Watchers) in 2007 at 380 pounds.
 I dabbled in the program over the years but struggled with it as I couldn’t commit to going to meetings and following the program because I didn’t believe in myself.
 Armed with more confidence these days, the structure of the program suits me, allowing me to track my weight, inspire others, and be myself without any judgment.
-I feel safe within the Weight Watchers community.
+I feel safe within the WW community.

 The challenges I’ve faced and continue to live with inspire me to write and share in an attempt to combat mental health stigma.